RadikAlice/Kill-Switch/gfx/DETAILS.md

-Currently all graphics are made in LibreSprite Aseprite should also work
+Currently all graphics are made in LibreSprite, Aseprite should also work